Skip to main content

 MRes Art is made up of three specialist pathways: Theory and Philosophy; Moving Image; and Exhibition Studies.
 MRes Art uses research and writing to develop modes of questioning, speculative thinking and critical evaluation.
 Drawing upon a wealth of scholarly expertise from the staff team, visiting lecturers and practitioners, the course considers the relationship of contemporary art research to wider aesthetic, cultural and socio-political issues.

 The Theory and Philosophy pathway is for artists and writers who want to study philosophy and art from a contemporary perspective.
-You will investigate how radical innovations in philosophy today can facilitate not just an understanding of art, but also how they can shape developments in contemporary culture and art practice.
+You will investigate how radical innovations in philosophy today can facilitate not just an understanding of art, but also how they can shape developments in writing and art practice.

 MRes Art: Theory and Philosophy responds to the radical transformation that thinking has undergone in recent years.
 As a consequence of this, approaches to writing theory have also changed, by adopting more fluid, less didactic models of practice.
 The purpose of this pathway is to enhance your thinking, writing and, if relevant, art practice in light of ongoing transformations in philosophy, theory and knowledge.